 I love heading up to the local market and seeing pumpkins, acorn squash, and my beloved butternut squash!
 The gorgeous oranges and yellows of the squashes just sing out to be exploited.
-I bought some local onions, carrots, ginger and cilantro, and I had everything I needed for my simple Winter soup dream that I was sharing with the Recipe Relay community as part of my mini "blender-inspired" recipes series for the rest of this year, where I am sharing some delicious healthy blender recipes.
-I love this recipe website because it is really unique.
+I bought some local onions, carrots, ginger and cilantro, and I had everything I needed for my simple Winter soup dream that I was sharing with the Recipe Relay community as part of my mini "blender-inspired" recipes series for the rest of this year, where I am sharing some delicious recipes.
+I love this site because it is really unique.
 Different cooks from all over the world "relay" ingredients and create recipes with local seasonal ingredients.
 Check this community out.
 It is really cool.

-What I love about this vegan roasted butternut squash soup is that is so simple.
+What I love about this butternut squash soup is that is so simple.
 The ginger and cilantro root flavours are very mild, allowing the natural sweetness of the butternut squash to be the star attraction.
 This is where the Aussie in me sings!
 In Australia, Fall (or "Autumn" as we call it) and Winter is “Sunday roast season” where we roast potatoes, carrots, pumpkins, butternut squash (or as we refer to in in Australia as "butternut pumpkin") parsnips, turnips, onions, garlic, zucchini and any other seasonal produce we can lay our hands on.

 Well, it would appear, you can take the girl out of Australia, but you can’t take the Aussie out of the girl.
 At this time of the year I always find myself craving one of my mother’s delectable Aussie Sunday roasts.
 Being a vegetarian, it is not the meat I crave, but the delicious array of roasted Winter vegetables.
 In particular, the butternut squash or butternut pumpkin.
 This roasted butternut squash soup or, for those of you in Australia, roasted butternut pumpkin soup tastes like a “Sunday Roast In A Bowl” for me.
 Or at least, the sweetest part!